danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

   drm_pending_event</code> and generally handed off to the interrupt handler of the driver from the main worker and processed in the interrupt handler.

-* The cleanup of the no longer used old scannout buffers from the preceding update.
+* The cleanup of the no longer used old scanout buffers from the preceding update.
 The synchronization between the preceding update and the cleanup is done through <code>struct completion</code> to ensure that there's only ever a single worker which owns a state structure and is allowed to change it.